juancrespin/tfm-iabd/README.md

 - Predict the note on IMDB a week after release, and whoever says IMDB can say other platforms (Rotten Tomatoes, Metacritic)
 - Predict your success (previously defined) one week after your release

-For this, various data sources will be used, such as: Twitter, Reddit, YouTube, IMDB, and those that we can discover as the investigation progresses.
+For this, various data sources will be used, such as: Twitter, IMDB, and those that we can discover as the investigation progresses.
 One of the main and central components of the application is sentiment analysis, which would become the main focus of the prediction.

 ## Documentation
 [↑ Back to top](#table-of-contents)